xwy27/W-SFS/Documents/API.md

     ```json
     data: {
-      msg: 'File does not exit'
+      'msg': 'File does not exit'
     }
     ```